hamza5113480/course-work/databases/README.md

 2. Write a query to add constraints to the EMPLOYEE table that EMPNO as the primary key and DEPTNO as the foreign key.
 3. The Company wants to set 3000 as a min salary of employee.
 You are required to write a query to add suitable constraint to the EMPLOYEE table.

+### Lab-4:
+1. Insert 10 record into DEPARTMENT table, which is created in previous Lab.